Get

 red flame point siamese in the grass

 For the most part, Flame Point Ragdolls stick to their human family members like glue, and they do not appreciate being left at home alone for long periods.
-With beautiful long cream hair with red and orange markings on the ears and sometimes the tail, mask, or legs, this breed has no undercoat, so they do not shed that much.
+With beautiful long cream hair with red and orange markings on the ears and sometimes the tail, mask, or legs, this breed has no undercoat, so they generally shed less than many double-coated breeds.
 Unlike other cats with longer hair, this breed’s hair does not mat up easily, so they do not require rigorous grooming every day.

 Breed Overview